 What are Crayola Twistable Colored Pencils?

-Quite an ingenious invention, Crayola Twistable Colored Pencils are colored pencils encased in a mechanical device that allows you to twist the end of the pencil to see the core come through the end.
+Crayola Twistables Colored Pencils are colored pencils encased in a mechanical device that allows you to twist the end of the pencil to see the core come through the end.
 The barrel holds it in place as you use it.
 When it wears down, simply twist for more color!

 The barrel is also clear so you can see how much you have left.
 When not using, you can retract the point back into the barrel to protect the core till the next art session.